-The LTC3850 has a phase-locked loop (PLL) comprised of an internal voltage-controlled oscillator ( $V{CO}$ ) and a phase detector.
+The LTC3853 has a phase-locked loop (PLL) comprised of an internal voltage-controlled oscillator (VCO) and a phase detector.
 This allows the turn-on of the top MOSFET of controller 1 to be locked to the rising edge of an external clock signal applied to the MODE/PLLIN pin.
-The turn-on of controller 2's top MOSFET is thus 180 degrees out-of-phase with the external clock.
 The phase detector is an edge sensitive digital type that provides zero degrees phase shift between the external and internal oscillators.
 This type of phase detector does not exhibit false lock to harmonics of the external clock.